January 16–19, 2020

 - Can I register and purchase a Music Education Days badge onsite?

 Yes.
 You are still able to purchase a badge onsite after the badge deadline.
-The registration fee is $50.
+The on-site registration fee is $50.

 - I still have questions.
 Who should I contact?